-Defense Minister Ariel Sharon called it "a disaster whose cause and circumstances we don't know yet, and in which many people were hurt.'
+Defense Minister Ariel Sharon called it "a disaster whose cause and circumstances we don't know yet, and in which many people were hurt."

 Israeli soldiers still were searching the rubble for other victims and survivors, the military command said.
 It said the dead Israelis were five soldiers, six Israeli-Druse border police and two members of Israel's Shin Bet security service.
 Israeli authorities had held up release of an official casualty toll until relatives were notified.
 Lebanese rescue workers, interviewed in Sidon after leaving Tyre, said they counted 60 bodies.
-THE ARMY ROTC 2-YEAR PROGRAM.
-UP TO \$1,000 A YEAR PLUS A COMMISSION.

-1 うちちちち If you passed up Army ROTC during your first two years of college, you can enroll in our 2-year pro- ENGINEERING MAJORS HAVE ENOUGH STRESS WITHOUT HAVING TO WORRY ABOUT TUITION.

-studying lately is a way to pay your tuition costs, Army ROTC would like to offer some sound advice.
-Apply for an Army ROTC Recently, we set aside hundreds of scholarships solely for engineering majors like yourself.
-Each one covers full tuition, books and other supplies, and pays you up to \$1,000 each school year it's in effect.
-So if the stress of worrying about tuition is bending you out of shape, get some financial support.
-Apply for an Army ROTC scholarship today.
-For more information, contact your Professor of Military Science.
-ARMY ROTC.
-BE ALL YOU CAN BE.
-CALL TODAY !!
-CAPTAIN GREGORY A. CANNATA -6264 OR 239-6265 gram before you start your last two.
+If you passed up Army ROTC during your first two years of college, you can enroll in our 2-year pro- ENGINEERING MAJORS HAVE ENOUGH STRESS WITHOUT HAVING TO WORRY ABOUT TUITION.
+If one of the angles you've been studying lately is a way to pay your tuition costs, Army ROTC would like to offer some sound advice.
+Apply for an Army ROTC scholarship Recently, we set aside hundreds of scholarships solely for engineering gram before you start your last two.

 Your training will start the summer after your sophomore year at a six-week Army ROTC Basic Camp.
 It'll pay off, too.
-You'll carn over \$400 for attend-ing Basic Camp and up to \$1,000 a year for your last two years of college.
-But, more important, you'll be on your way to earn-ing a commission in today's Army-which includes the Army Reserve and Army National Guard - while you're earning a college degree.
+You'll earn over \$400 for attending Basic Camp and up to \$1,000 a year for your last two years of college.
+But, more important, you'll be on your way to earning a commission in today's Army - which includes the Army Reserve and Army National Guard - while you're earning a college degree.
 ARMY ROTC.
 BE ALLYOU CAN BE.

 CALL TODAY!!
-CAPTAIN GREGORY A. CANNATA 239-6264 or 239-6265 A ....
+CAPTAIN GREGORY A. CANNATA 239-6264 or 239-6265